dmnrcht/BikeTracks/doc/report.md

 <!-- ![Retrofit](img/retrofit.png) -->

+### Languages

+The application is fully translated in english and in french.

 ### Components

 The application uses two activities : one main activity as the entry point and an activity "Detail of my track" displayed to show details of user's track.